 If you have any concern or complaint about the service you have received from us - a doctor or any of the staff working in this Practice, please let us know.

 The Practice follows the NHS procedure for dealing with complaints.
-Our approach of listening to and dealing with any complaint meets the national standards as set down by the NHS
+Our approach of listening to and dealing with any complaint meets the national standards as set out in the Local Authority Social Services and National Health Service Complaints (England) Regulations 2009.

 Should you wish to document your complaint, it should be addressed to our Practice Manager, Aija Selby, or, if you prefer, you can ask for an appointment with her to talk through your concerns.
 She will listen to your complaint, explain the procedure for dealing with it and ensure your complaint is dealt with promptly.
 Alternatively you can use our on-line facility under the ‘Comments and Complaints’ section on our website www.yaxleygp.nhs.uk

 We keep strictly to the rules of medical confidentiality.
 If you are complaining on behalf of someone else, we have to know that you have their permission to do so.
-A note of authorisation, signed by the person concerned, is required, unless they are incapable (because of illness) of providing this.
+A note of authorisation, signed by the person concerned, is required, unless they are incapable of providing this (because of illness or mental incapacity).
+In these circumstances we would require authority from the person holding the Power of Attorney.

 We hope that, if you have an issue, you will use our practice complaints procedure as we believe this will give us the best opportunity to put right whatever has gone wrong.
-However, there may be an occasion where you feel unable to communicate with us and you may prefer to approach NHS England, East Anglia Area Team, on 0113 825 5566 or e-mail them at firstname.lastname@example.org
+However, there may be an occasion where you feel unable to communicate with us and you may prefer to approach NHS England, who is the commissioner of Primary Care Services.
+Their contact details are as follows:

-You also have the option to contact the Health Service Ombudsman to request an independent review of your complaint.
-Their contact details are: The Parliamentary and Health Service Ombudsman for England, Millbank Tower, Millbank, London, SW1P 4QP.
+If, at the end of the complaint process, you are not satisfied with the outcome, you have the option to contact the Health Service Ombudsman to request an independent review of your complaint.
 Their helpline number is 0345 015 4033 and their e-mail address is Phso.email@example.com.
 Further information about the Ombudsman is available at www.ombudsman.org.uk.
 Please note that if you approach the Ombudsman directly without using our practice complaints procedure first, they may refer you back to us so we have the chance to resolve your complaint locally.

 Furthermore, the NHS Complaints Advocacy offers a free, confidential service for NHS service users.
 They can be contacted at POhWER, P.O.Box 14043, Birmingham, B6 9BL.
 Their telephone number is 0300 456 2370 and their e-mail address is firstname.lastname@example.org